json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/hooks.md

-@milosloub  @wisepotato.

-New hooks API is pretty much finished.
-Below is the usage guide, can also be found in the docs.
-Time for a re-review.

-Let us focus first on the discussion of the usage / hooks API / backward compatiblity related stuff.

-As soon as we're totally aligned with respect to this, we can quibble about internals: at this point any changes internally should not affect the interfaces/hooks API, therefore shouldn't be breaking

 # Resource Hooks
 This section covers the usage of **Resource Hooks**, which is a feature of`ResourceDefinition<T>`.
 See the [ResourceDefinition usage guide](resource-definitions.md) for a general explanation on how to set up a `ResourceDefinition<T>`.